 If your worries about your financial situation are the ones that are keeping you from pursuing the course you want, there are several options that you can always explore first before you make up your mind.

 For example, if you can’t afford a four or five-year degree program, you can try to apply for a scholarship grant.
-There are actually some scholarship programs that are specifically targeted towards students of specific courses, including some of the more costly ones like Engineering, Maritime Transportation, and Medicine.
+There are actually some scholarship programs that are specifically targeted towards students of specific courses, including some of the more costly ones like Engineering, Marine Transportation, and Medicine.
 You’ll just have to do a little searching.